 How to Build a Better City Museum

-After three years of intense research on city museums throughout Europe and North America, I know where they have been and I understand where they are headed.
+After four years of intense research on city museums throughout Europe and North America, I know where they have been and I understand where they are headed.
 If you are looking to position your museum at the heart of your city, let’s have a conversation about exactly what that means.